monirulHaque/Automata-and-Computability/readme.md

 Note that, </br>
 - You might still need to attend classes to fully understand the thought process behind the solutions
-- You can click on the examples to view the solutions.
+- You can click on the examples to view the solutions

 ------------------